sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 ```

 In order to run the entire SIV pipeline (and hence to reproduce the
-    verification conditions file)
+    verification conditions file from scratch)
 ```
 cd ~/Github/validating-binary-decompilation/tests/single_instruction_translation_validation/mcsema/
 sort -R docs/AE_docs/non-bugs.txt | head -n 4 > /tmp/sample.txt    # Select 4 random cases; Change it to any number of random selection
-../../scripts/run_batch_siv.sh /tmp/sample.txt 1 |& tee ~/Junk/log # If the guest machine is configured with more CPUs and RAM (>8GB), then the
+../../scripts/run_batch_siv.sh /tmp/sample.txt 2 |& tee ~/Junk/log # If the guest machine is configured with RAM (>8GB), then the
-                                                                   # reviewer is encouraged to fire more parallel runs (by changing 1 to a higher number)
+                                                                   # reviewer is encouraged to try more parallel runs (by changing 1 to a higher number)
 ```

 #### Reproducing bugs
 We provide the [a list of bugs](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/tests/single_instruction_translation_validation/mcsema/docs/AE_docs/bugs.txt).
-In order to show
+In order to demonstrate
-that the result of Z3-comparison on the corresponding verification queries, do the following:
+ the result of Z3-comparison on the corresponding verification queries, do the following:
 ```
 cd ~/Github/validating-binary-decompilation/tests/single_instruction_translation_validation/mcsema/
 cat docs/AE_docs/bugs.txt | parallel "echo ; echo {}; echo ===; cd {}; make provez3; cd -" |& tee ~/Junk/log
 ```
-The above command will show, for each buggy instruction, the register has
+The above command will show, for each buggy instruction, the register that has a
-mismatching symbolic summaries.
+mismatching symbolic summary.
 We know, from our past experience, that having
 both the operands equal makes the semantics of some instructions pretty
 challenging.
 We leverage that experience by running SIV on instructions with
-its operands being the same register and found couple of bugs mentioned in the
+its operands being the same registers and found couple of bugs mentioned in the
 above list as `register-variants-samereg/*`.
 Bug Reports to McSema can be
                                           found
                                           [here](https://github.com/lifting-bits/remill/issues/376),